couchbase/query/docs/n1ql-select.md

     * Range over both collections and objects.
     * Create both ARRAYs and OBJECTs.
     * Construct objects with dynamic attribute names (aka _maps_ in SQL++).
+* 2014-10-17 - Keyspace and namespace
+    * Use the terms "keyspace" and "namespace".

 ### Open issues